 Next Meeting Agenda/Packet

-Special and Regular Meeting of the Board of Directors of the Citrus Heights Water District
+Special and Regular Meetings of the Board of Directors of the Citrus Heights Water District

 Members of the public may attend the meeting in person at the District headquarters or virtually using the call-in information below:

 PHONE CALL IN: (253) 215-8782